 California lawmakers have recently passed a resolution in response to the rise of anti-Semitic incidents.
 There have been too many incidents of verbal discrimination, targeted assaults, and cemetery desecrations across the state in recent years.
 Lawmakers believe this new resolution will help put a stop to these hateful acts.

 Extremists and anti-Semites continue spreading their hatred with hundreds of anonymous bomb threats and other incidents across 30 states.
-Unfortunately, technology allows these harassers to discriminate Jews anonymously so it is difficult for authorities to discover their identity.
+Unfortunately, technology allows these harassers to discriminate against Jews anonymously so it is difficult for authorities to discover their identity.
 These haters speak freely online and people follow them.

 Anti-Semitic incidents have risen 21% in California over the past two years and about 34% nationally, spiking 86% during the first quarter of 2017.
 There have been over 211 incidents including bomb threats, and other incidents throughout Los Angeles.
 Lawmakers are taking a stand against anti-Semitism and any other type of discrimination.
 Some Anti-Semitic incidents include: